MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

                                                                break_ties_with = lambda sub_id: sub_id,
                                                                print_train_set_info = True)

 Then ecfp_featuriser(mol) is a 1-dimensional numpy array of length vec_dimension representing the vectorial ECFP for mol pooled via Sort & Slice.
-The function ecfp_featuriser works by (i) first generating the (multi)set of integer ECFP-substructure identifiers for mol and then (ii) vectorising it via a Sort & Slice operator trained on [mol_1, mol_2, ...] (rather than vectorising it via classical hash-based folding).
+The function ecfp_featuriser works by
+1. first generating the (multi)set of integer ECFP-substructure identifiers for mol and then
+2. vectorising it via a Sort & Slice operator trained on [mol_1, mol_2, ...] (rather than vectorising it via classical hash-based folding).